k-ying/LVGL_USB_Mouse/README.md

 # LVGL_USB_Mouse
-a simple tool using PC mouse to control MCU and LCD (with LVGL library)
+A simple tool using PC mouse to control MCU and LCD/OLED (with LVGL library), if your screen cannot be controlled by touch.

 > F103VE_HAL_LVGL4ST7735